easycoder/rbr/roombyroom/Controller/home/orangepi/firmware/XR/doc/README.md

  - Unconfigured
  - Configured
  - Updating

+Please note that the code presented here may not be up to date.
+To be sure of seeing the latest version please see the files in the repository.

 As with all Micropython projects there is a boot file and a main program.
 First, `boot.py`:
 ```